fiaisis/frontend/README.md

 ### Setting up FIA as a plugin

 The frontend works by building the project and then running it through SciGateway as a plugin.
 You will want to create a `settings.json` file in SciGateway's `public` folder.
-Do this by simply duplicating [`settings.example.json`](https://github.com/ral-facilities/scigateway/tree/release/v2.0.0/public/settings.example.json), renaming it, then adding FIA as a plugin with what port to listen on:
+Do this by simply duplicating [`settings.example.json`](https://github.com/ral-facilities/scigateway/tree/release/v2.0.0/public/settings.example.json) and renaming it.
+A few adjustments will need to be made, like adding FIA as a plugin, setting `homeepageUrl` to `"/fia"`, and setting the `authUrl` to `"https://dev.reduce.isis.cclrc.ac.uk/auth"`.
+Aside from that, keep everything else as is:

 ```json
 // settings.json